ksoehnl1/llm-prompt-injection-detection/papers/README.md

 # Literature Review

 This directory hosts the various papers deemed necessary and or useful to the project.

-The Project Literature Overview paper is a work in progress and will be expanded as research is continued.
+All actively referenced papers are cited in the final report, also hosted in this directory.

 ## Another Larger Repository of Papers